Indian rupee: Problems caused by the gold standard

 At the onset of the First World War, the cost of gold was very low and therefore the pound sterling had high value.
-But during the First World War, the value of the pound fell alarmingly due to rising war expenses.
-At the conclusion of the war, the value of the pound was only a fraction of what it used to be prior to the commencement of the war.
-It remained low until 1925, when the then Chancellor of the Exchequer (finance minister) of the United Kingdom, Winston Churchill, restored it to pre-War levels.
+But during the war, the value of the pound fell alarmingly due to rising war expenses.
+At the end of the war, the value of the pound was only a fraction of what it had been before the war.
+It remained low until 1925, when the then Chancellor of the Exchequer (finance minister) of the United Kingdom, Winston Churchill, restored it to pre-war levels.
 As a result, the price of gold fell rapidly.
 While the rest of Europe purchased large quantities of gold from the United Kingdom, there was little increase in her gold reserves.
 This dealt a blow to an already deteriorating British economy.
 The United Kingdom began to look to its possessions as India to compensate for the gold that was sold.

-However, the price of gold in India, on the basis of the official exchange rate of the rupee around 1S.6d., was lower than the price prevailing abroad practically throughout; the disparity in prices made the export of the metal profitable, which phenomenon continued for almost a decade.
-Thus, in 1931–32, there were net exports of 7.7 million ounces, valued at Rs.
-579.8 million.
-In the following year, both the quantity and the price rose further, net exports totaling 8.4 million ounces, valued at Rs.
-655.2 million.
-In the ten years ended March 1941, total net exports were of the order of 43 million ounces (1337.3 Tons) valued at about Rs.
-3.75 billion, or an average price of Rs.
-32-12-4 per tola.
+However, the price of gold in India, on the basis of the official exchange rate of the rupee around 1s.
+6d., was lower than the price prevailing abroad practically throughout; the disparity in prices made the export of the metal profitable; and this continued for almost a decade.
+Thus, in 1931–32, there were net exports of 7.7 million ounces, valued at INR 57.98 crore.
+In the following year, both the quantity and the price rose further: net exports totalled 8.4 million ounces, valued at INR 65.52 crore.
+In the ten years ended March 1941, total net exports were of the order of 43 million ounces (1337.3 tons) valued at about INR 375 crore, or an average price of INR 32-12-4 per tola.